ZeroX-DG/blog/source/_posts/Browser-from-Scratch-DOM-API.md

 Despite Rust behaving like a grumpy old man, good things did come out of that.
 One of them is the prevention of [dangling pointers][11].

 A dangling pointer is a pointer that points to an invalid memory location.
-If you failed your pointer exam in college, think of it like ["Doraemon's Anywhere Door"][12] or ["The Magic Door" in Howl's moving castle][13] or for western readers, imagine [a wormhole][14] that leads to a place that you didn't expect it to lead to.
+If you failed your pointer exam in college, think of it like ["Doraemon's Anywhere Door"][12] or ["The Magic Door" in Howl's moving castle][13] or for astrophysics, imagine [a wormhole][14] that leads to a place that you didn't expect it to lead to.

 To solve that problem, Rust introduced smart pointers, which is a type of pointer that keep track of the memory that it is pointing to.
 For example, if a pointer is pointing to a vector and the vector's length exceeds its capacity, [the vector will be reallocated by Rust to a new location on the heap][16].
 This makes the pointer to become a dangling pointer since it doesn't automatically update to the new location that the array was moved to.